coronalabs/plugins-source-gamenetwork-google/docs/gameNetwork-google/show.markdown

 gameNetwork.show("waitingRoom",
 	{
 		listener = waitingRoomListener,
-		roomId = "3487324234",
+		roomID = "3487324234",
 		minPlayers = 2, -- The minimum number of players before the game can start })

 local function invitationListener(event)
-	print(event.data.roomId) -- The id of the room the player selected to accept the invitation to print(event.data.phase) -- The phase, either "selected" or "cancelled" print(event.data.isError) end
+	print(event.data.roomID) -- The id of the room the player selected to accept the invitation to print(event.data.phase) -- The phase, either "selected" or "cancelled" print(event.data.isError) end